Target enrichment for plant/animal systematics -

 Day 2

-Wet lab work demonstration -
+Wet lab work demonstration (library prep) -

 NEBNext Ultra II protocol,